JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 {% include imageEmbed.html width="70%" height="70%" link="/assets/posts/2024/10/07/aks-azs-and-lrs-disks/chaos-studio1.png" %}

-When the chaos experiment is running, our node in zone 2 is unavailable:
+When the chaos experiment is running, our node in zone 2 becomes unavailable:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/07/aks-azs-and-lrs-disks/architecture3.png" %}

-Kubernetes now tries to move the pods to the available nodes in zone 1.
+Kubernetes now tries to move the pods to the available nodes in our cluster.
 For the `network-app` (app without disk), this is easy:

 ```console
 $ kubectl get pods -n network-app -w